-This performance-based standard, which is part of California’s groundbreaking Global Warming Solutions Act (AB 32), doesn’t favor one fuel over another but instead creates incentives for clean fuels.
+A performance-based standard, the LCFS, doesn’t favor one fuel over another but instead creates incentives for clean fuels.
 Thanks to the LCFS, the fuels industry now offers lower carbon fuels like advanced biodiesel and renewable diesel produced from waste oils, biogas captured from landfills and dairies, electricity and hydrogen for electric-drive vehicles, and advanced ethanol.
-In fact, fuel producers have already dramatically lowered their carbon intensities since 2011 while increasing the use of clean alternative fuels by 36%.
+In fact, fuel producers have already dramatically lowered their carbon intensities since 2011 while increasing the use of clean alternative fuels by 74%.

 Expanding clean fuel options gives California drivers, including transit agencies, more environmentally preferable choices for running their vehicles.
 Producing lower carbon fuels also leads to more technology-driven, good jobs in the state.

-Thus far, the state’s LCFS program has avoided millions of tons of carbon pollution and more than $1.6 billion in negative public health impacts.
+Thus far, the state’s LCFS program has avoided millions of tons of carbon pollution and more than $1.84 million in negative public health impacts.
 These benefits will continue to accrue and grow as the standard is fully phased-in.
-According to the latest Air Resources Board’s latest quarterly compliance report tracking industry performance, the LCFS has produced these benefits.
+According to the Air Resources Board’s latest quarterly compliance report tracking industry performance, the LCFS has produced these benefits.

-Since 2011, the LCFS has helped to slash 16.6 million tons of carbon pollution through use of lower carbon fuels rather than petroleum-based gasoline and diesel.
-That’s equivalent to the annual emissions belched from four coal-fired plants.
-As a result, California has helped avoid $800 million in petroleum dependency costs.
-The LCFS is among the largest pollution reduction measures under California’s climate program,.
+Since 2011, the LCFS has helped to slash 38 million tons of carbon pollution through use of lower carbon fuels.
+As a result, California has avoided 13.7 billion gallons of petroleum.
+The LCFS is among the largest pollution reduction measures under California’s climate program.
 Increasing the use of low-carbon fuels is one of the primary strategies to meet California’s 2030 and 2050 carbon and petroleum reduction targets.

-Industry is exceeding the Low Carbon Fuel Standard’s targets and has outperformed the standard by over 80% on average since the start.
-The program has helped increase the market value of the clean fuels market — including investments in production and distribution — by an estimated $650 million since 2011.
+To date, industry has met or exceeded the Low Carbon Fuel Standard’s targets.
+The program has helped increase the value of the clean fuels market — including investments in production and distribution — by an estimated $2.8 billion since 2011.
 While this is still only a fraction of the hundreds of billions spent over the same time period on petroleum-based fuels in California, the LCFS is jumpstarting increased investments across the clean fuel supply chain.